 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-MATLAB_C, MATLAB and C programs which illustrate how MATLAB can call a C function, using the MEX facility.
+matlab_calls_c, MATLAB codes which illustrate how MATLAB can call a C function, using the MEX facility.

-MATLAB_COMPILER, MATLAB programs which illustrate the use of the Matlab compiler, which allows you to run a Matlab application outside the Matlab environment.
+matlab_compiler, MATLAB codes which illustrate the use of the Matlab compiler, which allows you to run a Matlab application outside the Matlab environment.

 In order to run MATLAB, you probably simply type